franc1sc0sv/DB-Nerdery-Challenges/README.md

 ```
 SELECT
-    us.id AS user_id,
-    us.name AS user_name,
-	ac.id AS account_id,
-    ac.type AS account_type,
     mov.id AS movement_id,
     mov.type AS movement_type,
     mov.mount,
     mov.account_from,
     mov.account_to,
     mov.created_at
 FROM
     movements mov
 INNER JOIN
     accounts ac ON mov.account_from = ac.id OR mov.account_to = ac.id
 INNER JOIN
     users us ON ac.user_id = us.id
+WHERE
-WHERE us.email = 'Kaden.Gusikowski@gmail.com'
+    us.email = 'Kaden.Gusikowski@gmail.com'
 ORDER BY
     ac.type,
     mov.created_at;